We have information you must know before you buy the Sedona.

 The second-row seats fold, but not flat.
 Press a button and each seatback folds down and then the seat flips up so it squeezes against the front seatback.
 For maximum cargo space, the second-row seats can be easily removed, creating a carpeted cargo van with 142 cubic feet of cargo space.

 Visibility rearward from the driver's seat is especially good, an important contribution to safety, because the rear window is as big as it can be, and the headrests over the five rear seats sink down to the tops of the seats.
-And if there are kids back there, there's a convex mirror on the headliner so you can keep an eye on them, and yell at them before they do the things that will cause you to yell at them.
+And if there are kids back there, there's a convex mirror on the headliner so you can keep an eye on them.

-Our EX was equipped with the $1,700 Premium Entertainment Package, including a DVD player and 13-speaker Infinity audio system.
-We expected some sensational surround-sound, but were disappointed in the richness, depth and volume of the system, whether playing the radio or CDs.
+Our EX was equipped with the $1,500 Premium Entertainment Package, including a DVD player and 13-speaker Infinity audio system.
+We expected some sensational Surround Sound, but were disappointed in the richness, depth and volume of the system, whether playing the radio or CDs.

-A 3.8-liter V6 powers the Sedona, a double overhead-cam engine with an aluminum block and head and variable valve timing.
-A pretty racy setup, in other words, producing 250 horsepower and 253 pound -feet of torque.
+A 3.8-liter V6 powers the Sedona, a double overhead-cam engine with an aluminum block and heads and variable valve timing.
+A pretty racy setup, in other words, producing 250 horsepower and 253 pound-feet of torque.
 A smooth five-speed automatic transmission is also standard, and features a manual mode called Sportmatic.

 We drove a fully optioned EX for four days, from San Diego east into the desert, and back over remote winding roads.
 We left town with the Friday getaway crowd, going with the flow at 85 miles per hour, and the engine smoothly kept pace with the speedy Californians, just loping along at 2600 rpm while getting nearly 20 miles per gallon.
 The Sedona was stable in crosswinds at that speed, past the churning windmills near Palm Springs.
 We let it run up to 95 once, and it was steady, smooth and quiet.